 My goal is to build my investment portfolio to be a primary source of my current income as well as a growing retirement account.

 As I am self-employed and running my own business, I don´t depend on the investment income and – in contrast to someone in a full-time job – am very flexible in scaling my business activities up or down to fit my financial needs and the time demands of doing investment research.
-Although I have a long time until retirement, I would be quite interested in more financial independence in the not too distant future.
-As I am in a phase where I aim primarily at growing my wealth, I think a high level of risk is justified.
+Although I have a long time until retirement, I would be quite interested in increasing my financial independence in the near future.
+As I currently am in a phase where I aim primarily at growing my wealth, I think targeting a high level of risk is justified.
 Later on in my investing career, when wealth preservation becomes my focus, I will dial down the risk.

-My rule of thumb is to use conservative estimates of my portfolio statistics and then employ one quarter Kelly leverage.
+My rule of thumb is to use conservative estimates of my portfolio statistics and then employ roughly one quarter Kelly leverage.

-In practice, running the average numbers from above leads to a quarter Kelly leverage of 1,6x to 2,5x times available investment capital.
+Running the benchmark numbers from above leads to a quarter Kelly leverage of 1,75x times available investment capital.

-To implement that, it would be possible to allocate all our capital to the different portfolio strategies except for option selling.
-We could then sell systematically diversified options, until they add up to the portfolio´s short volatility allocation, capping exposure at the desired overall leverage.
+To leverage the portfolio in practice, it we could allocate all available capital to the different portfolio strategies except for option selling.
+We could then sell options using a systematically diversified strategy, until they add up to the portfolio´s short volatility allocation, capping exposure at the desired overall leverage.